thakur2309/IP-INFO/README.md

 ## 📌 About IF-INFO

-**IF-INFO** is a powerful command-line IP Tracker tool built in Python that helps you trace any **public IP address** and fetch detailed geolocation information like:
+**IP-INFO** is a powerful command-line IP Tracker tool built in Python that helps you trace any **public IP address** and fetch detailed geolocation information like:

 - 🌍 Country, Region, City, Postal Code
 - 🌐 ISP / Organization